Planting seeds in India

-Furthermore, John Lennon had split from his wife Cynthia, had fallen in love with Yoko Ono, and had succumbed to the allure of heroin.
-Ono's presence in the studio marked a turning point for The Beatles; The Beatles had hitherto rarely invited outsiders - including those with whom they were in relationships - into the studio.
-Paul McCartney's girlfriend Francie Schwartz was also present at several of the sessions.
+Ono's presence at Abbey Road marked a turning point for The Beatles; The Beatles had hitherto rarely invited outsiders – including those with whom they were in relationships – into the studio.
+Paul McCartney's girlfriend Francie Schwartz was also present at several of the recording sessions.

-Two songs in particular signalled Lennon's increasing independence from the group.
-Revolution 9 was a sound collage inspired by - and produced with - Yoko Ono.
+Two songs in particular signalled Lennon's increasing independence from The Beatles.
+Revolution 9 was a sound collage inspired by – and produced with – Yoko Ono.
 On Julia, meanwhile, he paid tribute to his late mother; it was Lennon's only Beatles song to feature no other members of the group.

 Now John had to have Yoko there.
 I can't blame him, they were intensely in love – in the first throes of the first passions – but it was fairly off-putting having her sitting on one of the amps.
 You wanted to say, 'Excuse me, love – can I turn the volume up?'
 We were always wondering how to say: 'Could you get off my amp?' without interfering with their relationship.